Back to Blog

 A Google Account password is used across multiple services, such as Gmail, Google Drive, YouTube, and more.
 For that reason, if someone managed to crack your Google password, they could compromise all of these platforms that are filled with personal, and maybe even sensitive work information.

-Here are a few signs that you need to change your password as soon as possible:
+There are some ways how to know if your computer has a virus and a few other signs that you need to change your password as soon as possible:

 1. Unauthorized login alerts